youngboy/engine-docs/source/setup-ruby.md

 **Configuration options:**
 1. `apiKey`: The API key for the Engine service you want to report data to.
 2. `logging.level` : Logging level for the proxy.
 Supported values are `DEBUG`, `INFO`, `WARN`, `ERROR`.
-3. `origin.url` : The URL for your GraphQL server.
+3. `origin.http.url` : The URL for your GraphQL server.
 4. `frontend.host` : The hostname the proxy should be available on.
 5. `frontend.port` : The port the proxy should bind to.
 6. `frontend.endpoint` : The path for the proxy's GraphQL server .
 This is usually `/graphql`.